-This not-your-classic version of eggplant dip (Baba Ghanoush) has an Asian twist with sauteed onions, garlic, ginger, soy and rice wine.
+This not-your-classic eggplant dip (baba ghanoush) has an Asian twist with sauteed onions, garlic, ginger, soy and rice wine.
 It’s super flavorful, luxurious, slightly smoky and very tasty.

 The dip can be made as smoky, spicy and aromatic as you want by varying the technique and ingredients.

-For example, the longer you leave the charred skin in contact with the flesh of the eggplant before peeling it off, the smokier it will taste.
-The heat can be varied with more or less chili flakes (or sriracha).
-Increase the garlic or ginger, add more sweetness with brown sugar, and so on.
+The longer you leave the charred skin of the eggplant in contact with the flesh of the eggplant before peeling it off, the smokier it will taste.

 When choosing a dark purple eggplant, bigger is not better.
 Larger more mature eggplants tend to be more bitter and have more seeds.
 Look for an eggplant that is firm (with just slight give to the touch), shiny, smooth and not wrinkled.
 The stem should be green.